-That’s unrelaistic.
+That’s unrealistic.
 Work affects your personal life and your personal life affects your work.

 Your health will affect your work life, your personal life, and other areas of your life as well.
-You see, these things are not independent from one another but rather intertwined.
+You see, these things are not independent of one another but rather intertwined.

 This is why developing mental toughness in one area can benefit you in many other areas.